How to Develop a Personal Finance App? Everything a Startup Founder Needs to Know

 The FinTech space is filled with multitudes of budget applications:

-- Some of those apps are sophisticated and feature-packed with user-engaging functionalities that synchronize with ATM cards, credit facilities, and bank accounts.
+- Some of those apps are sophisticated and feature-packed with user-engaging functionalities that synchronize with ATM cards, banking apps, credit facilities, and bank accounts.
 E.g., Mint.

 - Some others have minimalist budgeting functions for keeping tabs on expenses and expenditure.
 E.g., Monefy.